Symmetrolestes

 Symmetrolestes is an extinct genus of small spalacotheriid mammal from the Early Cretaceous period of Japan.
 The genus contains one species known as S. parvus, the type fossil (which is only fossil known) is from fluvial deposits located in the Dinosaur Quarry in the Kitadani Formation, near the city of Katsuyama which lies alongside valley of the Sugiyamagawa River.
-It was described by Tsubamoto and Rougier in 2004 keeping the holotype at the National Science Museum, Tokyo, Japan.
+It was described by Tsubamoto and Rougier in 2004.
+The holotype is kept at the National Science Museum, Tokyo, Japan.

 Description

 The type specimen (NSM PV 20562, holotype) is known from a fragmentary right jaw with the first incisor and five postcanine teeth preserved.
 Symmetrolestes is more derived than zhangheotheriids as it had acute−angled molariform teeth with completely developed shearing surfaces, taller crowns on its teeth and more complete cingulids.
 It differs from other spalacotheriids due to the fact it had fewer molariform teeth, a higher number of premolariform teeth and gradual transition between premolariforms and molariforms.
 The jaw is gracile, slender, and never reaches more than 1.5 times the height of the teeth.